This project will not only restore the Cathedral organ but also bring back some of the quality and beauty of the original Henry Willis instrument.

 The Cathedral’s most recent Quinquennial Inspection (a survey of its condition required every five years) in 2017 also identified that large areas of the Quire were are in urgent need of repair.
 The access afforded by the removal of the organ’s pipework present an unmissable chance to make these repairs before the new organ is installed.

-Canterbury Cathedral is unusual as its organ pipework is hidden in the roof space above our heads.
+Canterbury Cathedral is unusual as its organ pipework is hidden in the roof space.
 New longer pipes are being made and existing pipes repaired and re-distributed, effectively doubling the size of today’s organ and enabling a richer, more sensitive and balanced sound.
+Click on the image on the right to see further images of the new organ being built by Harrison and Harrison.

 The organ console (keys, stops and pedals) is being moved from above the Pulpitum Screen, between the Quire and the Nave, to a new organ loft in the North Quire Aisle.
 This position is closer to the new pipework and the choir.
 In addition, the sight lines between the organist and conductor will be greatly improved.